MichaelRoth42/Juicy-Blog-Stuff/content/english/post/2022-05-08-power-platform-governance-part-0.md

 *Do we want to tackle personal productivity solutions or are we looking to retire legacy tools and processes?*
 *Are we looking into mission critical, organization-wide solutions?*

-- Do we want to buy one low-code app or do we want to invest in a platform?
+- Do we want to buy one low-code app or do we want to invest in a platform to support a long term goal?

 #### Learning environment for maker

 Makers need an environment in which they can learn how to use all tools of Power Platform according to rules, regulations and governance policies you set up in your tenant.
 Let's call it a learning environment.
 You will want to have the exact same rules and governance policies, which are in place in your production environment, in that learning environment as well.
 It's important that users experience the same working conditions across different environments, to learn how to use the tools.

 If users break something in this learning environment, it can be reset.
 This is important for users to know, since humans learn through trial and error.
-Yet many organizations don't foster a culture where making mistakes is part of learning ,which is why they don't encourage trial.
+Yet many organizations don't foster a culture where making mistakes is part of learning, which is why they don't encourage trial.
 In the learning environment, people have access to tools, are taught about the rules and how to use the tools accordingly.
 This is mandatory in order to teach makers how to use Power Platform for their personal and business productivity.

 The difficult part with governance is, that a there is a conflict of objectives.
 The objective of the IT departments is to maintain the functionality and security of systems.
+Or in other words, to not change it (when it works).
 When any new tool is introduced, the objective is to change behavior for the better in order to optimize working processes.
 There is a conflict between keeping the status quo and changing it.
 Both objectives are equally valid, they just come from different areas of the organization.
 To get a better understanding of how to create a governance concept that maintains data security and protection on the one hand, yet enables users to experience new possibilities through low code platforms, let's have a look how governance models have often been designed and why that doesn't fully satisfy all needs.

 A lot of governance models work by prohibiting access and restricting opportunities.
 In a classic, often outdated perception of how we work together in organizations, there is the idea of silos.
 According to that idea, employees work in their area and don't collaborate with people from other areas as they each have their own strategies and objectives.
 Following that logic, we often find governance models that only make sure achieving the objective to keep the status quo.
 In my experience I see organizations designing governance models to...

 - maintain control,
 - ensure planning certainty and
 - isolate knowledge

 so users can't break anything and we can ensure the stability of the system.

 The idea of control, predictability and hierarchies is the main driver for this mindset, yet these concepts no longer meet the needs of modern organizations.
 Accordingly, as demands on modern organizations change, so must a modern governance concept.
 As explained in detail in the article [Why Microsoft 365 adoption projects fail](https://docs.microsoft.com/microsoft-365/community/why-m365-adoption-projects-fail), it is necessary to abolish old mental models and replace them with new ones so that the benefits of Microsoft 365 and Power Platform can be leveraged by the organization.

 > Same old thinking, same old problems.